pbyrne84/phpunitskelgen/README.md

 ```

 5. InternalSkelgenRunner is just a wrapper build method.
 This comprises of :-
-a:) Create all subfolders in a the chain.
++ Create all subfolders in a the chain.

-b:) Is going to add to git automatically, there is a Null implementation for No version control action
++ Is going to add to git automatically, there is a Null implementation for No version control action

-c:) Is going to open in PhpStorm at the end, this can be replaced with any implmentation matching
++ Is going to open in PhpStorm at the end, this can be replaced with any implmentation matching
 the interface( this one just calls the executable with the file path appended )

-d:) Convert the TestConfig to xml then transform.
++ Convert the TestConfig to xml then transform.

 ```php